 - Call out toxic environments in a constructive manner

-Those who demonstrate emotional intelligence in the workplace show a high degree of empathy.
+Those who demonstrate emotional intelligence at work show a high degree of empathy.
 Becoming empathetic means being able to see what other people are going through.
 That means understanding how they feel.
 This becomes especially important when making business decisions that affect people in vastly different ways.
 Empathizing with others also involves reading verbal and nonverbal cues from coworkers as they may not always directly state how they’re feeling.

 How to Improve Empathy in the Workplace